 You can find them in some cold medicines, but they work only for allergy problems.
 They aren't useful to treat the symptoms of a virus, such as a cold.

 They also can cause sleepiness and a dry mouth.
 Diphenhydramine is an example of an antihistamine.

-- Cough expectorants may help thin mucus, allowing your child to cough it up more easily.
-Robitussin is an example of a cough expectorant.
-Your child needs to drink a lot of water while taking a cough expectorant for it to work.
-Some research suggests that these medicines may work only when given in much larger doses than are currently considered safe.
+An expectorant like guaifenesin may help thin mucus, which lets your child cough it up more easily.
+He needs to drink a lot of water while taking one in order for it to work.

-- Warm tea or water with honey and lemon works just as well as cough expectorants to soothe inflamed throat membranes.
-Warm liquids can also reduce the "tickle in the throat" and dry cough that result from post-nasal drip.
+Warm tea or water with honey and lemon can work as well as cough expectorants to soothe your child's inflamed throat.
+Warm liquids can also ease the feeling of a "tickle in the throat" and a dry cough.

-- Steam, coupled with drinking plenty of fluids, is an effective expectorant.
+Steam, along with drinking plenty of fluids, can also help loosen up mucus.
 Be careful not to burn your child with the hot steam.
 Ask your pharmacist for specific directions and advice.

-- Chloraseptic throat sprays are a soothing way to ease a child's sore throat.
-Lozenges can cause a child to choke and shouldn't be given to young children.
+Throat sprays are a soothing way to ease your child's sore throat.
+But lozenges can cause a child to choke, and you shouldn't give them to young children.

-- Analgesics reduce fever and relieve aches and pains.
-Tylenol, Motrin, and Aleve are examples of analgesics.
-Ask your health care provider or pharmacist which type of analgesic is right for your child.
-Make sure you don't give your child aspirin, which can cause a fatal condition called Reye's syndrome.
+Painkillers like acetaminophen, ibuprofen, and naproxen can reduce a fever and relieve aches.
+Ask your doctor which type is right for your child.
+Make sure you don't give him aspirin, which can sometimes lead to a serious condition called Reye's syndrome.